retroj/mowedline-manual/index.md

 widget has a unique name, by which the client can refer to it to update its contents.

-Both daemon and client roles are performed by a single program.
-When you run mowedline, it checks if the daemon is running, and if not, forks, starting the daemon in the child process.

 The runtime configuration is written in scheme.
 It can either be `~/.mowedline` or `~/.config/mowedline/init.scm`.
 This file is loaded when the daemon starts, and sets variables that affect global settings or